MKLab-ITI/decentralized-gnn/README.md

 *p2pGNN: A Decentralized Graph Neural Network for Node Classification in Peer-to-Peer Networks*.

 ## :zap: Quick Start

+Clone the repository and install all dependencies with `pip install -r requirements.txt`.
+This will also install the infrastructure needed by the dgl library, but that library is used only for automatically downloading and preprocessing data.

 To generate a local instance of a decentralized learning device:
 ```python
 from decentralized.devices import GossipDevice